kwema-inc/prueba-tecnica-ios/README.md

 - Periodically pull in new data and send a gentle notification like: “An earthquake of magnitude 6.3 struck Japan 18 minutes ago.”
 - If the user taps the notification, open the app.

-## Part 5: Testing
-- Include comprehensive unit tests for key functionality, such as API data handling and parsing.

 ### Final Tip